Document Type : RESEARCH PAPER

 Abstract

-A retrospective review of 2,107 patients who underwent primary or revision THA between 2011 and 2017 was conducted.
-Low-risk patients received aspirin (325 mg twice daily for 4 weeks), while high-risk patients received enoxaparin (4,000 units once daily for 2 weeks).
-Outcomes included symptomatic DVT or PE, hematoma, bleeding, infection, and 90-day mortality.
+Methods: A retrospective review was conducted of 2,107 patients who underwent primary or revision total hip arthroplasty (THA) between 2011 and 2017.
+Low-risk patients received aspirin (325 mg twice daily for 4 weeks), while high-risk patients were administered enoxaparin (4,000 units once daily for 2 weeks).
+The outcomes assessed included symptomatic deep vein thrombosis (DVT) or pulmonary embolism (PE), hematoma, bleeding, infection, and 90-day mortality.

-The incidence of symptomatic deep vein thrombosis (DVT) requiring treatment in the aspirin group was 0.10% (2/1,905), while no cases were observed in the enoxaparin group.
-The rate of fatal pulmonary embolism (PE) was 0.05% (1/1,905) in the aspirin group and 0.49% (1/202) in the enoxaparin group.
+Results: The incidence of symptomatic deep vein thrombosis (DVT) requiring treatment in the aspirin group was 0.10% (2/1,905), whereas no cases were observed in the enoxaparin group.
+The rate of fatal pulmonary embolism (PE) was 0.05% (1/1,905) in the aspirin group, compared to 0.49% (1/202) in the enoxaparin group.
 Gastrointestinal (GI) bleeding occurred in 0.05% (1/1,905) of the aspirin group and 0.49% (1/202) of the enoxaparin group.
-The incidence of periprosthetic joint infection (PJI) was 0.15% (3/1,905) in the aspirin group compared to 0.49% (1/202) in the enoxaparin group.
+The incidence of periprosthetic joint infection (PJI) was 0.15% (3/1,905) in the aspirin group, compared to 0.49% (1/202) in the enoxaparin group.

 Keywords